ThreatHuntingQuery/CrowdStrike-falcon-query-assets-tree-main-Falcon-Event-Search-Threat-Hunting-Queries/LogScale-and-FLTR/Tutorials/Foundational-Building-Blocks/README.md

 # Summary

 Greetings!
-This guide is composed of LogScale "foundational building blocks".
-They're meant to act as learning examples for the LogScale Query Language.
+This guide is composed of "foundational building blocks" and is meant to act as learning examples for the LogScale Query Language.

 The official LogScale documentation page can be found here: